NightingaleA/ThirstySwordDiscordBot/README.md

 # Thirsty_Sword_Discord_Bot BETA 0.1

-An unnoficial bot for playing Thirsty Sword Lesbians
+An unofficial bot for playing Thirsty Sword Lesbians

+## STATUS OFFLINE
+(Let me know with the help form that you would like to use it and I'll bring it online.
+If you would like to help with the server fee, check my ko-fi.
+Alternatively, feel free to branch and set a new bot with the code as well.)

 Listens too:
 - $help